sf624/CarND-Advanced-Lane-Lines/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used sliding window technique to detect the lane line from the warped binary image, but this method was skipped if the lane lines were detexted in previous frame.
+The corresponding pixels in lane lines were used to generate 2nd order polynomials that approximate the lane line.
+Also the result of averages throught last 5 frames.
+The result image is as follows:

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in 11th and 13th code cells.
+I did this in 9th and 13th code cells.
+As for curvature, the pixel cordinates in lane line were corrected to actual size and re-fitted to 2nd order polynominal and its coefficient was used to calcluate the radius of curcature.
+As for horizontal position in a lane, the difference between horizontal center of image and mean position of left lane and right lane at the bottom of image was calculated.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.